 Electives - Languages French The study of French at Year 10 allows students to consolidate the vocabulary and skills learnt in Years 7, 8 and 9, as well as furthering their understanding of the French language and culture.
 Completing two semesters of French at Year 10 prepares students for subsequent studies at the VCE level.
 In developing the four language skills of reading, writing, speaking and listening, students will study the topics of sports and healthy lifestyles, future plans, the world of work, the environment and past historical events.
 Whilst studying these topics students will use present, past and future tenses and other grammatical structures as well as enriching and expanding their knowledge of vocabulary.
 Students will develop the ability to read and write various text types in French including journal entries, letters, emails, postcards and film reviews.
 Students access French culture through a variety of activities and excursions including attendance at the annual Melbourne French Film Festival, visiting a French restaurant or tasting authentic French cuisine, reading French magazines, accessing authentic French materials in print and online, listening to French music and watching French movies or TV shows.
 Every two years an overseas French Study Tour is held in Noumea where students have the opportunity to practice their French skills in a French speaking country.
 Chinese - as a second language The study of Year 10 Chinese allows students to consolidate the vocabulary learnt in Year 7, 8, and 9, as well as continuing to develop the four language skills of listening, speaking, reading and writing.
 It also aims to further students' understanding and appreciation of the Chinese language and culture.
 During this year of study, students will explore a range of topics including their connection to others, healthy lifestyle, global citizenship and the Internet online community.
 Students will also access Chinese culture through various activities and excursions.
 Students' grammar skills and awareness of various text types, as well as speaking skills are highly emphasised in the Year 10 Chinese program.
 Cultural studies will be used to expand students' vocabulary.
 Completion of Year 10 Chinese prepares students for subsequent studies at the VCE level.
 Students could either choose to focus more on learning of culture through VCE Chinese Language, Culture, and Society; or continue their Chinese language learning journey through VCE Chinese as a Second Language at senior year levels.
-Chinese - as a first language (not available in 2023) Chinese first language is offered as a VCE subject (Units 1 and 2) to students for whom Chinese is their primary language.
-Students in Year 10 may undertake
+This subject will run subject to sufficient numbers of 15 or more students.
+Students will be supported to take the subject through the Victorian School of Languages if not enough students choose the subject.